We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This band is a pitcher’s BFF.
 It’s designed to strengthen your rotator cuff and surrounding muscles.
 It comes with a metal clip for easy anchoring.

-Perform Better Mini Band Resistance Loop Exercise Bands are a gift from the workout heavens.
-They weigh next to nothing and can fit in your purse, suitcase, or even a jacket pocket!
+Perform Better Mini Loop Bands are a gift from the workout heavens.
+They weigh next to nothing and can fit in your purse, suitcase, or even a jacket pocket.

 You can use them for a dynamic warmup or a solid overall workout.
 They’re effective for lower and upper body training.
 They can even help activate your core!